ilvieira/deep-q-networks/README.md

  - 0.1.6 - Fixed issues with Linear DQNs and added a test example.
  - 0.2.0 - Added DoubleDQNAgent.
 Renamed the AtariDQNPolicy to a more general and appropriate name: TrainEvalPolicy.
  - 0.2.1 - Small modifications to make the agents more adaptable to other environments besides gym ones.
+ - 0.3.0 - LinearDQN is now implemented as GeneralLinearDQN was.
+Updates were made in the DQNAgent and DoubleDQNAgent.